-As a lawyer in Slater and Gordon’s Class Actions team, I have worked on a number of significant cases, typically for groups of individuals who have been injured or harmed as a result of the conduct of governments or large companies.
+As a lawyer in Slater and Gordon’s Class Actions team, Hannah has worked on a number of significant cases, typically for groups of individuals who have been injured or harmed as a result of the conduct of governments or large companies.

-During my time at Slater and Gordon, I have worked on a range of high-profile cases, including the Manus Island class action, a class action on behalf of group of women who contracted hepatitis C at the Croydon Day Surgery, and claims related to alleged lead poisoning in children.
+During her time at Slater and Gordon, Hannah has worked on a range of high-profile cases, including the Manus Island class action, a class action on behalf of group of women who contracted Hepatitis C at the Croydon Day Surgery, and claims related to alleged lead poisoning in children.

-Prior to commencing at Slater and Gordon Lawyers, I worked in community organising and activism strategy at Amnesty International Australia, as well as in policy and advocacy at Oxfam Australia.
-This experience has proved invaluable to me when working with community organisations and taking on pro-bono work, and has provided a wealth of knowledge and insight that I use to assist the people we represent in Slater and Gordon’s Class Actions team.
+Prior to commencing at Slater and Gordon Lawyers, Hannah worked in community organising and activism strategy at Amnesty International Australia, as well as in policy and advocacy at Oxfam Australia.
+This experience has proved invaluable to her when working with community organisations and taking on pro-bono work, and has provided a wealth of knowledge and insight that she uses to assist the people represented by Slater and Gordon’s Class Actions team.

-I also work on investigations into new group proceedings and class actions, and am an active member of Slater and Gordon’s Pro Bono Committee.
+Hannah also works on investigations into new group proceedings and class actions, and she is an active member of Slater and Gordon’s Pro Bono Committee.

-I pride myself on being considered by the people I represent as approachable, sympathetic and hardworking and am passionate about delivering access to justice for all.
+Hannah prides herself on being considered by the people she represents as approachable, sympathetic and hardworking and she is passionate about delivering access to justice for all.

-I also volunteer my time assisting refugees and asylum seekers and am involved in the union movement.
+Hannah also volunteers her time assisting refugees and asylum seekers and she is involved in the union movement.